Watch Brasil indicates five movies and series to cry with laughter

 Comedy series are the best to lift the spirits on boring days.
 For years they have conquered fans all over the world, and it was with this in mind that Watch Brazil prepared for you a series of unmissable suggestions to laugh together with the whole family.

-Tá Dando Onda 2 – The animated comedy Tá Dando Onda 2, features the WWE Super Star, providing their own voices, while comparing themselves to the talking animals.
+- It’s Giving Wave 2 – The animated comedy It’s Giving Wave 2, features the WWE Superstars, providing their own voices, while comparing themselves to the talking animals.
 In the movie, surfer penguin Cadu Maverick is back and looking for new adventures.
 When the famous group of marombeiros Hang 5 appears on Pen-Gu Island and offers directions to the most legendary peak.

 So you already know, right?
 Now just press play!